alexeygrigorev/mlwiki.org/index.php/SemiOrder_Preference_Structure.md

 ---
-title: "SemiOrder Preference Structure"
 layout: default
 permalink: /index.php/SemiOrder_Preference_Structure
+tags:
+- multi-criteria-decision-aid
+title: SemiOrder Preference Structure
 ---

-# SemiOrder Preference Structure

 ## Semi Order
 This is a preference structure for [Modeling Preferences](Modeling_Preferences) in [MCDA](MCDA) that takes indifference threshold into account (and therefore can model situations such as in [Luce's Coffee Cups](Luce's_Coffee_Cups))